Skip to content

 0.5 / 1

-The company reports that its goal is to maintain all certifications and, by 2030, increase the coverage to 100% of sustainable forest management and production and consumption of certified raw materials.
-However, the name of verification system is not mentioned by the company.
+The company reports that it aims to maintain all current certifications and achieve 100% sustainable forest management, production, and consumption of certified raw materials by 2030.
+However, the name of the verification scheme is not reported by the company.

 • P